bancorprotocol/carbon-simulator-binder/README.md

 - `CarbonDemo`: the demo workbooks from `resources/demo` of the Carbon repo
 - `CarbonNBTest`: the test workbooks from `resources/nbtest` of the Carbon repo
 - `Examples`: other examples not present in the Carbon repo
+- `Frozen`: the notebooks in the dated folders will usually not be updated; in conjunction with a frozen branch this avoids having to rebuild the binder too often, in particular just ahead of an event

 ## Quickstart